aeternity/protocol/channels/ON-CHAIN.md

     participants are updated according to the ones in the modified channel state trees
 - not equal to the `state_hash` provided in the force progress transaction.
 The hash provided was not confirmed to be the expected one.
-The on-chain channel object is NOT modified.
+In this case the force progress fails and no new state channel state is created.
+The on-chain channel object is NOT modified and thus - the `round` and `state_hash` as stored on-chain remain unchanged.
 Gas is still consumed and a call object is created on-chain.

+A special case would be the forcer providing an invalid update call to be forced.
+Examples for an invalid update calls would be:

+* A remote call to a missing contract

+* Spending too much tokens in the call so a participants's off-chain balance goes bellow the `channel_reserve` threshold

+* Contract call being terminated due to a `out_of_gas` exception

+In this case the contract can not be executed and the forcing of progress fails to produce a new state.
+The end result is exactly the same as if there had been a mismatch of the produced `state_hash` and the expected one.

 #### Call object